 Start by choosing your top list window.
 Top lists can be set up for a variety of criteria, including:

 - Daily Losers

 Essentially, Top Lists are like the strategy scanners we discussed above, but in more of a “sorted table” format than a “real-time alert” format.

 Once you choose your top list, you can set up a stock race and set the criteria for the race.
 Here are the options:

 The main settings for a time-based race include:

-- Lanes – # of Stocks.Results
+- Lanes – Number of stocks to race

-- Minutes – Length of the Race
+- Minutes – Length of the race

 - Sort On – How stocks should be sorted